Kitaoka's Conjecture and sums of squares: Fields with one nonsquare positive unit

-Note that it is not obvious how to extend the proof of \Cref{Prop:freeL} to the case of non-free lattices.
-Instead, we move on to a description of the indecomposable elements of $\OKPlus$ (part \ref{Th:MainConditions-idecomposables} of \Cref{Th:MainConditions}).
+Note that it is not obvious how to extend the proof of Proposition \ref{Prop:freeL} to the case of non-free lattices.
+Instead, we move on to a description of the indecomposable elements of $\OKPlus$ (part \ref{Th:MainConditions-idecomposables} of Theorem \ref{Th:MainConditions}).

 \begin{lemma} Suppose \eqref{AssumLat}.
 Then for each indecomposable $\lambda\in\OKPlus$, we have $\lambda=\square$ or $\ve\lambda=\square$. \end{lemma}